istio/istio.io/content/docs/concepts/security/index.md

 Identity is a fundamental concept of any security infrastructure.
 At the beginning of a service-to-service communication, the two parties need to exchange credentials consisting of their identity information, for mutual authentication purposes.
+Once the they have obtained each other’s identity, on the client side, the server's identity is checked against the secure naming information to see if it is an authorized runner of the service.
-Once they have obtained each other’s identity, they can determine what information the other party can access based on the authorization policies, audit who accessed what at what time, charge customers based on the services they used, and revoke any customers who failed to pay their bill from accessing the services.
+On the server side, the server can determine what information the client can access based on the authorization policies, audit who accessed what at what time, charge clients based on the services they used, and reject any clients who failed to pay their bill from accessing the services.

-In the Istio identity model, Istio uses the first-class service identity to be the identity of service is running as.
+In the Istio identity model, Istio uses the first-class service identity to be the identity of a service.
-This provides great flexibility and granularity to represent a human user, an individual service, or a group of services.
+This gives great flexibility and granularity to represent a human user, an individual service, or a group of services.
-On platforms that don’t have such identity available, Istio uses other identities that can group service instances, like service name.
+On platforms that don’t have such identity available, Istio uses other identities that can group service instances, such as service name.

-Service identity on different platforms:
+Istio service identities on different platforms:

-* **Kubernetes**: kubernetes service account
+* **Kubernetes**: Kubernetes service account

 * **GKE/GCE**: may use GCP service account